hugoledoux/mywebsite/_posts/2015-04-09-ipe-cgal-ipelets.md

 All the other extensions compiled without issues.

 Third, launch ipe (`$ ipe`, it's now in your path) and go the menu 'Help/Show configuration' to see where you should put your newly created Ipe extensions.
-Mine was `~/.ipe/ipelets` so I created a folder there and:
+Mine was `~/.ipe/ipelets` so I created that folder and copied the extensions:

     $ cp *.so ~/ipe/ipelets/
     $ cp lua/*.lua ~/ipe/ipelets/